hschauhan/hoe/README.md

 # HOE: Himanshu' Own Emacs

+##Definition
+HOE: A tool with a thin flat blade on a long handle used especially for cultivating, weeding, or loosening the earth around plants.

 Hoe is a clone of Qemacs but diverges in philosophy.
 Qemacs does a lot of things that an editor, IMHO, should not do.
 So Hoe is here only to edit code.